EmoryAir/EmoryAir.github.io/documentation/LowCostSensorSchematics.md

 # Low Cost Sensor Documentation

+### Why Do We Care About Air Quality?
+Exposure to pollution can affect everyone's health.
+When you breathe in air, pollution aloft in the air can enter your lungs and blood stream.
+This can cause averse health effect or worsen pre-exisintg medical conditions such as asthma.
+This is why we measure air quality, to know the day-to-day risk of being outside.
+There are several ways we measure air quality, all of which use technology.
+Government air quality monitors are decidedly the most accurate and trusted ways to measure air quality.
+All reported measures of air quality (on say your phone's weather app) come from government monitors.
+One downfall of government monitors is that they are few and far between.
+Despite this, other air quality sensors, like the one you will build using this document, are useful for staying safe and informing ourselves on the local level.
+We can use less accurate, but more accessible sensors to inform our daily decisions.

 ### Background
-In March of 2021 a few of the AirEmory team led an event alongside the Atlanta Science Festival.
+In March 2021, a few of the Air Emory team led an event alongside the Atlanta Science Festival.
 The event was a small "air quality scavenger hunt" and it required participants to use a handheld air quality sensor and take readings at different, secret, locations around old fourth ward park.
 The event was designed to give those without much experience in air quality testing and general knowledge in air quality a look into our world.
-To further this outreach we decided it would be fun to give people the chance to make their own at home air quality sensors, exactly like the ones we used at the event.
+To further this outreach, we decided it would be fun to give people the chance to make their own at home air quality sensors, exactly like the ones we used at the event.

 Below is documentation of the components used and their arrangment for the sensors we used during the 2021 Atlanta Science Festival.
 A small computer, called an Arduino, was used to process data collected by the laser particle sensor.
 This data was then displayed on a small LCD display.

 The measurements taken and shown were as follows:

 ### Measurements
-* EPA Air Quality Standard (On a scale from Good-Harmful)
+* EPA Air Quality Index (On a scale from Good-Harmful)
 ```
 Moderate
 ```